Amzani/apidesk-sdk-test-def/docs/models/components/updatecontactrequestwebsitestype.md

 # UpdateContactRequestWebsitesType

-Specifies the type of website associated with the contact, such as 'personal', 'business', or 'portfolio'.
-This optional field helps categorize the website, providing context and clarity about its purpose.
-It should be a descriptive string that accurately reflects the website's nature.
+Specifies the type of website, such as personal or business, associated with the contact.
+This optional field helps categorize the website for better organization and retrieval of contact information.
+Providing this detail enhances the context and usability of the contact's web data.

 ## Example Usage